iceablemedia/wortex-lite/readme.txt

 = 1.2.5 =
 June 16th, 2016
 * Tested with WordPress 4.5.2
+* Update font-awesome to 4.6.3
 * Updated external links to wordpress.org and iceablethemes.com to https
 * Removed php closing tags from end of files to prevent potential issues
+* Updated theme tags for WordPress.org

 = 1.2.4 =
 January 13th, 2016